-Trace gas leak detectors use a trace gas, often helium or sulphur hexafluoride, which is introduced into the product.
+Trace gas leak testers use a trace gas, often helium or sulphur hexafluoride, which is introduced into the product.
 These gases have very small molecules and can leak from the smallest leak path in various components, subassemblies and systems.

-The trace gas leak test can be highly sensitive and unlike the other leak detection techniques this method can be used when it is desirable to locate the leak source.
+The trace gas leak test can be highly sensitive and unlike the other leak testing techniques this method can be used when it is desirable to locate the leak source.
 It is therefore a good technique when the possibility to take remedial action to stop a leak exists, for example in final assembly testing of engines.

 Package testing is essential for ensuring integrity during packaging development, machine setup and quality control.

-Pin holes, channel leaks and improper sealing all present challenges for leak detection in flexible packaging.
+Pin holes, channel leaks and improper sealing all present challenges for leak testing in flexible packaging.
 The Uson Qualipak tester helps our customers perform clean, dry, non destructive and non subjective leak testing on a variety of flexible package types.
 Other Uson leak testers such as Qualitek mR and Optima vT can help test rigid containers such as bottles and jars.
 Custom leak test systems for packaging are also available.

 In addition to the manufacture of independent test panels, we offer an in-house systems design and manufacturing capability that is able to produce fully-fixtured test beds for manual, semiautomatic or fully automatic leak testing of a wide variety of components.